ConnectSync/ConnectSync-Repo/README.md

 ```

 Create a folder named 'config' and a json file inside it as 'default.json'.
-put the mongoURI inside the file.
+put the mongoURI and cloudinary keys inside the file.

 To run the frontend on localhost, go to the directory <mark>connectsync_client</mark> and run: